Norris1z/bahn/Readme.md

 - [ ] Add debug statements for data connections (generally improve logging)
 - [ ] Use timeouts for the connections
 - [ ] Add more test cases
+- [ ] Cleanup checks for data connection and probably the entire response

 ## FTP Commands According to RFC959